Jewish Values, Universal Impact

 Our loans help underserved individuals and businesses gain access to fair and affordable credit in the Bay Area, across the U.S., and in Israel.
 This philanthropic model leverages our resources as one of California’s largest community foundations and an innovator in North America’s Federation network.

-- Donors choose to use money held in DAFs and supporting foundations for low-interest loans
+• Donors choose to use money held in donor-advised funds (DAFs) and supporting foundations for below-market rate loans and investments.

 The Federation’s impact investing practice gives donors the option to use money held in donor-advised funds (DAFs) and supporting foundations for low-interest loans to support philanthropic goals.